Mark McGwire: Coaching career

+St. Louis Cardinals (2010–2012)

-After his playing career ended, McGwire demonstrated coaching ability, personally assisting players such as Matt Holliday, Bobby Crosby and Skip Schumaker before accepting an official role as hitting coach with an MLB team.
+After his playing career ended, McGwire demonstrated coaching ability, personally assisting players such as Matt Holliday, Bobby Crosby, and Skip Schumaker before accepting an official role as hitting coach with an MLB team.
 On October 26, 2009, Cardinals manager Tony La Russa confirmed that McGwire would become the club's fifth hitting coach of La Russa's tenure with the Cardinals, replacing Hal McRae.
 McGwire received a standing ovation prior to the Cardinals' home opener on April 12, 2010.
 In his three seasons as Cardinals hitting coach, the team's prolific offense led the National League in batting and on-base percentage, and the team finished second in runs scored.

+Los Angeles Dodgers (2013–2015)

 In early November 2012, McGwire rejected a contract extension to return as Cardinals hitting coach for the 2013 season.
 Instead, he accepted an offer for the same position with the Los Angeles Dodgers in order to be closer to his wife and five children.

 On June 11, 2013, McGwire was ejected for the first time as a coach during a bench-clearing brawl with the Arizona Diamondbacks.
 He was suspended for two games starting the next day.